leafcloudhq/documentation-rtd/docs/gardener/creating-a-kubernetes-cluster.md

 Gardener Kubernetes offers a user-friendly dashboard for those who prefer a graphical interface, making it easy to manage your clusters with just a few clicks.
 However, for those who like more control, everything can still be managed through YAML files, allowing you to specify precise configurations declaratively.

 Currently, Gardener is still in beta.
-If you want to start using this new managed Kubernetes platform, send an email to [support@leaf.cloud](mailto:support@leaf.cloud).
+If you want to start using this new managed Kubernetes platform, send an email to [hello@leaf.cloud](mailto:hello@leaf.cloud).